Amazon third-quarter sales miss estimates

-(Reuters) - Amazon.com Inc’s (AMZN.O) quarterly sales missed Wall Street forecasts on Thursday, sending shares of the world’s biggest online retailer down by 6 percent in late trade.
+Oct 25 (Reuters) - Amazon.com Inc’s quarterly sales missed Wall Street forecasts on Thursday, sending shares of the world’s biggest online retailer down by 6 percent in late trade.

 Net sales rose to $56.58 billion from $43.74 billion a year earlier, but missed analyst estimates of $57.1 billion, according to Refinitiv data.